BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

 [Till Korten](https://biapol.github.io/blog/till_korten), July 29th 2022

 The [High Performance Computing (HPC) cluster at the compute center (ZIH) of the TU Dresden](https://tu-dresden.de/zih/hochleistungsrechnen/hpc?set_language=en) provides a lot of computational resources including GPU support, we can use for analyzing data in the life-sciences.
-This blog post explains how to run your own jupyter notebooks using [napari](https://napari.org) and/or [clEsperanto](https://clesperanto.net) on the cluster.
+This blog post explains how to run your own [jupyter notebooks](https://jupyter.org/) using some [napari](https://napari.org) plugins and GPU-accelerated image processing python libraries such as [clEsperanto](https://clesperanto.net) on the cluster.

 ### This blog post is for you if:
 * data processing takes a significant amount of time on your computer